ricardopg1987/kubernetes-rpi/README.md

 # Set up an HA Kubernetes Cluster Using Keepalived and HAproxy
 A highly available Kubernetes cluster ensures your applications run without outages which is required for production.
 In this connection, there are plenty of ways for you to choose from to achieve high availability. https://kubesphere.io/docs/v3.3/installing-on-linux/high-availability-configurations/set-up-ha-cluster-using-keepalived-haproxy/

-This tutorial demonstrates how to configure Keepalived and HAproxy for load balancing and achieve high availability.
-The steps are listed as below:
+This steps describes how to configure Keepalived and HAproxy for load balancing and achieve high availability.
 The cluster architecture is shown in the Figure below:
 ![This is an image](https://kubesphere.io/images/docs/v3.3/installing-on-linux/high-availability-configurations/set-up-ha-cluster-using-keepalived-haproxy/architecture-ha-k8s-cluster.png)